jejje/pihole-rsync/README.md

 CRONTIME=15
 ```

-Run this command once to setup the cronjob, and it will run every 15 minutes.
+Run this command only once to setup the cronjob.
+Afterwards it will run every 15 minutes.
 ```shell
 ./pi_rsync.sh -i
 ```

-To run it manually and see that everything works
+To run it manually and see that everything works, or if you want to do a forced update
 ```shell
 ./pi_rsync.sh -s
 ```